 Retailer Erafone listed the device at 9,499,000 Indonesian Rupiah (£484), although this feels a little on the cheap side.

-Stay tuned for all the latest Samsung Galaxy Note 4 rumours and breaking Samsung Galaxy Note 4 release date details right here.
+Stay tuned for all the latest Samsung Galaxy Note 4 release date and pricing details right here.